jordan95v/gui_api_client_c/README.md

 ## Description

-This is a project taht we made for the ESGI's annual project.
+This is a project that we made for the ESGI's annual project.

 It's a REST Client that allow you to request any API you want.